Tekton Task

 Detail results may not be correct if the cli and installed tekton versions do not match.

-# Cluster Task
+Cluster Task

-You may have noticed the ClusterTasks tab when viewing our Task information inside the Openshift UI.
-ClusterTask (as you may expect) work the exact same way as task but are not tied to a specific namespace, rather they are available cluster wide.
+(as you may expect) work the exact same way as task but are not tied to a specific namespace, rather they are available cluster wide.

 When you install the Openshift Pipeline operator it comes with a basic set of ClusterTask.
 These task cover a range of common operations that may be performed with Tekton, such as s2i builds, image copies, git clones, etc. It is important to note that using these task directly is not recommended for the long term as they may change or be removed with future versions.
 Rather if you would like to use one of these task it is recommended you make a copy in your source control, and deploy a new version of that task.

-# RBAC
+RBAC

-One last thing to note is when the Pipeline Operator is installed a service account name pipeline is created in every namespace.
+is created in every namespace.
 This is the default service account in which all of the task are run.
-Meaning any required credentials such as those to fetch git repositories or docker images should be attached to the pipeline service account, or the custom service account (opens new window) specified under the TaskRun/PipelineRun.
+Meaning any required credentials such as those to fetch git repositories or docker images should be attached to the pipeline

 Adding Credentials

-Vanilla Tekton uses the default service account by default, rather than the pipeline service account.
+service account by default, rather than the pipeline service account.

-# Extra Credit
+Extra Credit

-TaskRun's do not actually require an existing Task but can have the Task information specified directly in the run using the taskSpec field (opens new window).
-For an extra challenge modify the task above to run with just a single TaskRun object (not referencing an existing task).
+TaskRun's do not actually require an existing Task but can have the Task information specified directly in the run using the taskSpec field.
+For an extra challenge modify the task above to run with just a single TaskRun

-# Wrap Up
+Wrap Up

-In this lab we went over creating and running a Task using Tekton.
-While this is a perfectly valid way in which to use Tetkon most teams will also require the ability to run multiple task in a sequence which is where Pipelines come along.
-In the next lab we will take a look at using pipelines to run a series of Tekton task.
+using Tekton.
+While this is a perfectly valid way in which to use Tetkon most teams will also require the ability to run multiple task in a sequence which is where Pipelines